Museum of the American Revolution

 Mapping the Revolution

-A visitor explores viewpoints of would-be revolutionaries before the first conflict.
-Using custom illustrations, the experience presents historical characters on a map of colonial America.
-Visitors scroll through a timeline to see how the revolution spread and how everyday citizens became important revolutionaries.
+This experience allows visitors to explore the viewpoints of would-be revolutionaries before the first conflict.
+Using custom illustrations, the interactive presents historical characters on a map of colonial America.
+Visitors can then scroll through a timeline to see how the revolution spread and how everyday citizens became important revolutionaries.

 The Weapons Explorer

-From muskets to intricately etched powder kegs, the weapons of the American Revolution are rich in detail and story.
+From muskets to intricately-etched powder kegs, the weapons of the American Revolution are rich in detail and story.
 Unfortunately, much of what makes these artifacts fascinating is hard to convey when presented en masse on a gallery wall.
 We designed the Weapons Explorer to let visitors explore these details.
-We shot each artifact in high-resolution and created an interface that brings their details and stories to life.

 Animating the Revolution